CaseyPYZ/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+* One thing I noticed in part 1 is that the wording of the conversation needs to be more carefully designed, and shouldn't leave too much vague space for interpretation.
+Or else the user might interpret meanings differently, and go on a interation path that's not originally in the picture.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+* I think touch would work well in my design.
+My device "the debug duck" is meant to stay idle for most of the time, and only be active when the user talks to it.
+A "hello Siri" type of speech trigger is cool, but touch-based activation would be more stable and robust.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system